 The Truth-Seeker's Handbook: A Science-Based Guide

 How do you know whether something is true?
 How do you convince others to believe the facts?
 Research shows that the human mind is prone to making thinking errors - predictable mistakes that cause us to believe comfortable lies over inconvenient truths.
-These errors leave us vulnerable to making decisions based on false beliefs, leading to disastrous consequences for our personal lives, relationships, careers, civic and political engagement, and for our society as a whole.
+These errors leave us vulnerable to making decisions based on false beliefs, leading to disastrous consequences for our business, personal lives, relationships, and civic engagement.

 1. Digital version: $4.99 on Amazon.